everware/container-tools/README.md

-# Basic containers for everware
+# A toolbox for building everware containers

+Tools for constructing containers that work with `everware`.

+This repository contains examples, documentation and tools for designing a `docker` container for your repository.

+# Containers

 Basic docker containers for use with `everware`.
 These serve as documetnation/specification for what a container